lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

   [(12 + 10)/2, (13 + 11)/2]
 ```

-Note that the means in this case happen to correspond to the two data-points:
+Note that the means in this case happen to correspond to the two data points:

 ```javascript
 "dataPoints":[